Java Syntax – A Complete Guide to Master Java

 Java syntax is similar to C and C++ because it comes from them.
 So, let’s dive into the depths of syntax in Java!

-As soon as a Java program starts, it has package.
+As soon as a Java program starts, it has a package.
 A package consists of many classes, each consisting of functions, variables and methods.
 We start with knowing the syntax for identifiers in Java.

 They contain: